swetha0/project-angular-superwars-array/README.md

 ### Progression 2: Shrink down

-In `buildPlayers()`, instead of using for loop, use chaining of Array methods - filter, map and join to loop through the created JSON objects and accumulate HTML template as below and _return that HTML template_.
+In `buildPlayers()`, instead of using for loop, use chaining of Array methods - filter, map and join to loop through the created array of objects and accumulate HTML template as below and _return that HTML template_.
  ```JS
 <div class="player">
     <img src="${players[i].image}">